Trump indicted: What to know about the documents case and what's next | Politics

 In all, roughly 300 documents with classification markings — including some at the top-secret level — have been recovered from Trump since he left office in January 2021.

 HOW DID A SPECIAL COUNSEL GET INVOLVED?
-Last year, U.S. Attorney General Merrick Garland picked Jack Smith, a veteran war crimes prosecutor with a background in public corruption probes, to lead investigations into the presence of classified documents at Trump's Florida estate, as well as key aspects of a separate probe involving the Jan.
-6, 2021, insurrection and efforts to undo the 2020 election.
+Last year, US Attorney General Merrick Garland picked Jack Smith, a veteran war crimes prosecutor with a background in public corruption probes, to lead investigations into the presence of classified documents at Trump's Florida estate, as well as key aspects of a separate probe involving the January 6, 2021, insurrection and efforts to undo the 2020 election.

 Smith's appointment was a recognition by Garland of the politics involved in an investigation into a former president and current White House candidate.
 Garland himself was selected by Democratic President Joe Biden, whom Trump is seeking to challenge for the White House in 2024.
 Special counsels are appointed in cases in which the Justice Department perceives itself as having a conflict or where it's deemed to be in the public interest to have someone outside the government come in and take responsibility for a matter.